Owela

-Owela, also referred to by the Khoekhoe language loanword hus, is the Oshiwambo name of a traditional mancala board game played by the Nama people, Herero people, Rukwangali speakers, and other ethnic groups from Namibia (and its Southern African neighbours).
+Owela, also referred to by the Khoekhoe language loanword ǁHus, is the Oshiwambo name of a traditional mancala board game played by the Nama people, Herero people, Rukwangali speakers, and other ethnic groups from Namibia (and its Southern African neighbours).
 It is related to the Omweso family of mancala games played in Eastern and Southern Africa.
 Although this is an abstract strategy game, the consequences of individual moves are so hard to predict that it can be considered, to some extent, a game of chance.

 Gameplay

 Equipment

 Owela is typically played on a board with 4 rows of 6 to 24 pits.
 In addition, a number of undifferentiated seeds are needed depending on the size of the board.
 Owela can also be played without a board by digging rows of pits in sand.

 Objective

 The winner is the last player to be able to make a legal move, possible by capturing all an opponent's stones or reducing the opponent to no more than one seed in each pit.